 Maintaining and Renewing Your Washington ABA License

 Licenses are good for two years, dating from your birthday in the year you receive the license, and cost $350 to renew for an additional two years.
+For assistants, the fee is only $175, and for techs, only $150.

 Keeping Up With Developments in Washington State ABA Licensing

-Another venue for remaining informed and contributing input to the rule-making process is through membership in the Washington Association for Behavior Analysis (WABA).
+Like any other profession, changes and updates are always possible for ABA practitioners.
+One great venue for remaining informed and contributing input to the rule-making process is through membership in the Washington Association for Behavior Analysis (WABA).
 WABA was instrumental in pushing forward SB5488 into law, and the organization remains poised to help inform the implementation process by providing feedback from its members.

 - Access to ABAI job listings